Connected Services in Visual Studio for Mac

 Once the dependencies have been added, you will be asked to log in with the account you want to use to communicate with Azure.
-If you’re already logged in with a Microsoft ID, Xamarin Studio will attempt to fetch your Azure subscriptions and any app services associated with them.
+If you’re already logged in with a Microsoft ID, Visual Studio for Mac will attempt to fetch your Azure subscriptions and any app services associated with them.
 If you do not have any subscriptions, you can add one by signing up for a free trial or purchasing a subscription plan in the Azure portal.

 Select an app service from the list.
 This will fill the template code for the